-How long does an EHCP take?
-The 20-week statutory timeline | EHCP Clarity
+How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Quick answer